xjtang/newfusion/README.md

 The current fusion tool supports MODIS Terra/Aqua in 500/250m resolution with the option of BRDF correction.
 A brand new fusion tool in open source language is under development.
 I expect it to be released soon. (follow xjtang/openfusion).
 The new open source fusion will be based on fusion ver.
 6.1 and higher.

+**Fusion with BRDF correction is currently offline, will be fixed soon.**

 Content
 ------